 Kamp Kallah is all about the kids!
 Kamp counselors organize and oversee this program.
 We’ve got plenty of activities to keep kids entertained and happy—nature hikes, sports, art, singing, youth services, junior onegs, and playtime.

-Childcare is available during adult learning, praying, and party times; individual babysitters give younger children lots of personal attention.
-Kallah guests are invited to volunteer to babysit and lead activities for the younger kids under Kamp staff’s supervision.
+Childcare is available during adult learning, Shabbat morning services, and party times; individual babysitters give younger children lots of personal attention.
+Kallah guests 12 and up are invited to volunteer to babysit and lead activities for the younger kids under Kamp Kallah staff’s supervision.

-The Perlman Retreat Center is a lovely setting for an enjoyable outdoor weekend, offering sports, hikes, bike rides, challenging yourself on a high-ropes course, or taking time to relax, read a book, or schmooze with friends, old and new.
+Camp Nageela is a lovely setting for an enjoyable outdoor weekend, offering a basketball court, softball diamond, volleyball, nature walks, nearby bike riding, or taking time to relax, read a book, or schmooze with friends, old and new.
 You can do as much or as little as you wish.

 We try to arrive between 4:30 pm and 5:00 pm to get settled into the relaxed spirit of Shabbat and the weekend.
 At 6:00 pm, we have a short meet-and-greet followed by Shabbat dinner, a community Kabbalat Shabbat service, singing, and dancing.
 Afterward, adults will delve into our first learning session.
 Kamp Kallah will be open for school-age kids to enjoy snacks, games, and movies.
 Babysitters will be available for younger children.
 We close the evening with an adult late-night happy hour and schmooze.

 The schedule is full with prayer, learning, partying, free time, and food!
 After breakfast, Rabbi Weiss and Cantor Friedland lead a Shabbat service, and Kamp Kallah is open for fun and games.
 After lunch, everyone is invited to hang out during free time.
 In the late afternoon, another adult learning session will be offered with activities designed to stimulate hearts and minds.